JassimJasi/Blog-app/READMe.md

 # Equaim Blog

-Clone the project
+Clone the project:
 git clone https://github.com/cv-arun/blog-app.git

-set .env file in root directory set mongoURL= your local host link set PORT =set a port
+set .env file in root directory: set mongoURL= your local host link, set PORT =set a port

-Go to the project directory backend cd backend
+Go to the project directory backend: cd backend

-Install dependencies
+Install dependencies:
 npm install / npm i

-Start the server
+Start the server:
 npm start

-Go to the project directory frontend cd frontend
+Go to the project directory frontend: cd frontend

-Install dependencies
+Install dependencies:
 npm install / npm i

-Start the server
+Start the server:
 npm start

-about Equaim Blog
+about Equaim Blog:
 You may add your blog and browse all blogs with this blog app.